-How to customize your Lock screen on iPhone and iPad
+Customize your Lock screen to work just how you want it to

 - Stills: Apple's gallery of images.

-- Live: Apple's gallery of Live Photo images that animate when you 3D Touch them.
+- Live: Apple's gallery of Live Photo images that animate when you long-press them.

-- Libraries: All the images contained in your Photos app, including selfies, and your own Live Photos
+- Libraries: All the images contained in your Photos app, including selfies, and your Live Photos.

 - Tap on the image you want to use.